 LAS scores from the Cardiac Arrest CPI for Cycle 3 are below the average.
 Nonetheless, the majority of these scores fall within acceptable performance limits.
-The LAS compliance score for 'Time to respond $\leq$ 4 minutes' has risen from Cycles 1 and 2, indicating that the LAS has improved its response times for these patients.
+The LAS compliance score for 'Time to respond \leq 4 minutes' has risen from Cycles 1 and 2, indicating that the LAS has improved its response times for these patients.
+The LAS received a low compliance score for direct referrals under the Hypoglycaemia National CPI.
+This result has highlighted the lack of referral routes for diabetic patients in London.